Feeling and being sick at the end of life

 How is sickness managed?

 Speak to your doctor or nurse if you are being sick.
-They will work out what is causing your sickness, and give you treatment.
 They may give you anti-sickness medicines.
-These may be tablets, liquids, or injections.
-You can also have some anti-sickness medicines through a syringe driver.
+These may be tablets or injections, or you may have them through a syringe driver.

 If you have been vomiting for a day or more, contact your GP, district nurse, or your GP out of hours service.
 If you are being sick a lot, there is a risk that you could become dehydrated (where your body loses more water than it takes in).

-Read our tips on what can help with sickness
+Read more tips on what can help with sickness

 What causes sickness?